New Software Priorities After COVID-19

 Software designed for remote teams can include collaborative software, messaging platforms, video conferencing tools and more.
 Some employers may also want to use software that can manage an employee’s time or monitor what they are working on at various points in the day.

-There are various software on the market that can improve your employee experience.
+There is various software on the market that can improve your employee experience.
 They can help you create feedback channels like surveys, gamify the workplace, recognize achievements among your staff and build a connection with your employees.
 Many of these software solutions are designed to help employees find answers or information quickly.
 For example, an online platform that lets your employees know what benefits they have or how many vacation days they have left for the year.

 Turnover can be expensive for any company and reducing costs and finding ways to hold onto good talent is going to be a high priority for businesses recovering from the turmoil of the past few months.